Admissions | National Contest for Admissions to Higher Education

 Students with legally equivalent, non-Portuguese secondary school diplomas can also apply to the CNA (e.g.: students from the European Union who wish to take a course at the U.Porto).
 In these cases, the entrance exams will be substituted by final exams in the subjects of those courses, according to the conditions defined by DGES.

 The contest takes place at the end of the academic year, after having taken the national secondary school final exams, and is organised into three different phases, which occur between the months of July and October.
-The application must be presented online through the Directorate General for Higher Education – Direção-Geral do Ensino Superior (DGES) portal.
+The application must be presented online through the Directorate General for Higher Education – Direção-Geral do Ensino Superior (DGES) website.

 Candidates can apply to the various phases of the contest as long as the marks they present for each are equal to or greater than the minimum required marks for entry established annually by the 14 faculties of the U.Porto for each of their courses.
 The minimum marks established for each academic year can be seen in the Guide to Applying to Public Higher Education, available in the DGES website.